okohll/abdocs/content/docs/tiles/_index.md

 Data tiles need to be created by an administrator.
 Once a data tile is created and filled with views, it can be added to a user's screen either as a standard data tile or, if the views contain document fields, optionally as an image/document library tile.

-> Calendar, visualisation and comment stream tiles need not be pre-created.
-They are available to add to a user's screen automatically.
+> Other types of tile i.e. calendar, visualisation and comment stream tiles need not be created by an administrator, they are built-in facilities of the platform.
+Each of these tile offers different ways of seeing data collected from across the system.
+As such they are automatically available to add to a user's screen.

 ## Creating a tile
 1. Expand the _Administration_ section in the lefthand navigation